Skip to content

 Extent of IFRS applicationStatusAdditional Information

-IFRS Accounting Standards are required for domestic public companies IFRS Standards are required for listed companies, financial institutions, and large and medium-sized private companies.
+IFRS Accounting Standards are required for domestic public companies IFRS Accounting Standards are required for all public interest entities and some large legal entities.

 IFRS Accounting Standards are permitted but not required for domestic public companies